 2: The Phoenix Park – the largest park in Europe

 Dublin is home to the largest park in Europe which is the Phoenix Park.
 The Phoenix Park covers over 707 hectares of land and is the second biggest city park in the world after the Central Park in New York.
-The park is home to many sights such as the president of Ireland’s home and Dublin Zoo.
+The park is home to many sights such as the president of Ireland’s home and Dublin Zoo, and paying a visit is one of the best things to do in Dublin 8.

 1: A pint of the black stuff – Ireland’s famous drink